0xAnalyst/awesome-email-security/README.md

 #### Email Header Analysis
 - **[Microsoft MHA](https://mha.azurewebsites.net/)** - Microsoft Email Header Analysis.
 - **[Mxtoolbox MHA](https://mxtoolbox.com/EmailHeaders.aspx)** - MxToolBox Email Header Analyzer
-- **[Mxtoolbox MHA](https://github.com/cyberdefenders/email-header-analyzer)** - Excellent Email Header Analyzer that can be deployed locally                   -
+- **[CyberDefenders MHA](https://github.com/cyberdefenders/email-header-analyzer)** - Excellent Email Header Analyzer that can be deployed locally
 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.